 - Students come from a variety of life stages and cultural backgrounds

 Never has the need for effective educators been greater.
-Liberal arts graduates are prepared for a variety of fields, including private and public education, business and industry, government agencies and nonprofit and faith-based organizations.
+Liberal arts degree graduates are prepared for a variety of fields, including private and public education, business and industry, government agencies and nonprofit and faith-based organizations.
 This program will also equip you to pursue your credential or graduate studies within education.
-Currently, our liberal arts graduates are serving as teachers, school counselors and school administrators, as well as in law enforcement, business and industry, county and local government, non-profit and faith-based agencies.
+Currently, our graduates are serving as teachers, school counselors and school administrators, as well as in law enforcement, business and industry, county and local government, non-profit and faith-based agencies.

 Allen Carden, Ph.D.